Shannon Watts: Early life and education

 Watts was born in Rochester, New York, and graduated from the University of Missouri in 1994.
 After college, she worked in the Missouri House of Representatives and for former Governor Mel Carnahan.
 Watts then built a career as a communications executive, including FleishmanHillard, Monsanto, GE Healthcare and WellPoint.
 In 2008, she left her corporate career to focus on her family.

+Activism

 Moms Demand Action

-On December 14, 2012, a gunman had opened fire in Sandy Hook School in Newtown, Connecticut, killing 26 children and educators.
-The next day, Watts started a Facebook group to unite women against the gun lobby in the way Mothers Against Drunk Driving had united mothers against the alcohol lobby in the 1980s.
+In December 2012, following the Sandy Hook Elementary School shooting, Watts started a Facebook group to unite women against the gun lobby in the way Mothers Against Drunk Driving had united mothers against the alcohol lobby in the 1980s.
 The Facebook page grew into a grassroots movement after volunteers contacted Watts about forming Moms Demand Action chapters in their own communities.
 Moms Demand Action now has chapters in every state and over 6 million supporters nationwide.
-For over eight years, Moms Demand Action volunteers have stopped the NRA’s priority legislation in statehouses more than 90 percent of the time, and helped pass hundreds of gun safety laws across the country, changed corporate policies, and educated Americans about secure gun storage.
+For over eight years, Moms Demand Action volunteers have stopped the NRA's priority legislation in statehouses more than 90 percent of the time, and helped pass hundreds of gun safety laws across the country, changed corporate policies, and educated Americans about secure gun storage.
 In the 2022 election, 140 Moms Demand Action volunteers were elected to public office.

 Volunteers wear red t-shirts emblazoned with the Moms Demand Action logo to show their support and stand out at legislative hearings, protests and other events.
 In 2013, Moms Demand Action and Mayors Against Illegal Guns joined forces to become Everytown for Gun Safety.
-In March 2020, Watts campaigned with presidential candidate Joe Biden in Ohio.
 Watts has given speeches at places such as Valparaiso University and Mountain Calvary Lutheran Church.
-Watts announced that she will be stepping back from her leadership role at Moms Demand Action at the end of 2023.
+In January 2023, Watts announced that she would be stepping back from her leadership role at Moms Demand Action at the end of the year.